Skip to content

 nbx dcim devices delete --dry-run --id 1

 Output shows the HTTP method, path, and request body in a formatted table.
-The --dry-run flag is only valid for write operations (create, update, patch, delete).
+Raw nbx call previews also show parsed query parameters and non-sensitive headers.
+The --dry-run flag is only valid for actions that resolve to POST, PUT, PATCH, or DELETE (including the named CRUD/bulk actions and write-method nbx call requests).

 Cable trace